 What does aging with HIV look like?
 Increased access to antiretroviral therapy is enabling people around the world to live with HIV into their 50s, 60s, and beyond, but we rarely see their faces or hear their stories in the media or popular culture.

-Stories from an Aging Pandemic began at AIDS2012 in Washington, DC, and traveled to AIDS2014 in Melbourne, Australia.
+Stories from an Aging Pandemic began at AIDS2012 in Washington, DC, and traveled to AIDS2014 in Melbourne, Australia and AIDS2016 in Durban, South Africa.
 Participatory documentary installations include a pop-up portrait studio, an interview station, and an evolving gallery of images and quotes.
 Adults aged 50 and older who self-identify as aging with HIV or AIDS are invited to pose for a formal portrait, while targeted oral history interviews explore similarities and differences in participants’ personal experiences living and aging with the virus around the world.
 To date, the project has worked with over 100 people from over 17 countries and 4 indigenous nations.
-We hope to further diversify the stories represented and complete the project at the next biennial International AIDS Conference, AIDS2016, in Durban, South Africa.

 Who We Are